Rdemora2/Rdemora2/README.md

 My name is Roberto.

-I'm currently a full stack web developer, but I'm also interested in business intelligence projects.
+I'm currently a full stack web developer.

 Professionally, I have already developed several projects in practically all stacks, from creating a project from scratch and maintaining pre-existing software to consuming artificial intelligence api's and creating api's to be used by third parties.